 - Don’t allow registration unless it is absolutely necessary!

-- Don’t allow comments OR track-backs on pages
+- Don’t allow comments, ping-backs OR track-backs on pages or posts.

-Installing and configuring Akismet is not at all difficult and it effectively screens out the worst of the remaining garbage!
+Installing and configuring Akismet or similar spam blockers is not at all difficult and these effectively screen out the worst of the garbage!

 WordPress Security Plugins